calmjs/calmjs/README.rst

 Specifying the debug flag twice will enable the ``post_mortem`` mode, where a debugger will be fired at the point of failure.
 Authors of runtime modules may find this useful during their development cycles.
+Do note that the default debugger is set up to only be triggered only on this termination; if errors and/or exceptions occur during the setup stage of the |calmjs| runtime, the errors will only simply be logged.

 ERROR bad 'calmjs.runtime' entry point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~